w3c/yml2vocab/README.md

-# Generate RDFS vocabulary files from CSV
+# Generate RDFS vocabulary files from YAML

 The script in the directory generates RDFS vocabulary files in JSON and Turtle formats, plus a human readable HTML file containing the vocabulary in RDFa, based on a simple vocabulary definition in a YAML file.
 Neither the script nor the YAML format is prepared for complex vocabularies; its primary goal is to simplify the generation of simple, straightforward RDFS vocabularies without, for instance, sophisticated OWL statements.